cornish-tools/cornish-spellchecker/README.md

 - Ensure Thunderbird is installed.
 - Download the [latest](https://github.com/cornish-tools/cornish-spellchecker/releases) Mozilla XPI file.
 - In Thunderbird, go to Settings &#x2699; > Add-ons and Themes &#129513; > Drag the XPI file into the Add-ons and Themes area.

-(Alternatively, in the Add-ons and Themes area: Go to Dictionaries &#128213; > Manage Your Dictionaries &#x2699; > Install Add-on From File.
+(Alternatively, in the Add-ons and Themes area: go to Dictionaries &#128213; > Manage Your Dictionaries &#x2699; > Install Add-on From File.
 Select the downloaded XPI file.)

 # License